There is currently no cure for dry age-related macular degeneration (AMD).

 - there are signs the condition has been getting worse

-Your ophthalmologist should be able to tell you if you are suitable for treatment with ranibizumab.
+Your ophthalmologist should be able to tell you if you are suitable for treatment with ranibizumab or aflibercept.

-Other anti-VEGF medicines, such as pegaptanib, are available, but you will have to pay for treatment and these types of medication can be very expensive.
-A two year course of pegaptanib can cost over £9,000.
+Other anti-VEGF medicines - such as pegaptanib - are available, but you will usually have to pay for treatment and these medicines can be very expensive.
+For example, a two year course of pegaptanib can cost over £9,000.

 Studies show that ranibizumab can help slow loss of visual acuity in over 90% of people, and may even increase visual acuity in around a third of people.